Slightly Non-Linear Higher-Order Tree Transducers: From the almost !-depth 1 IAM to invisible pebbles

 Let $v : o$ be an almost !-depth 1 term.
 To compute its normal form, we introduce a tree-generating machine whose configurations are of the form $(C\ctxholep{\downred{t}},T,L)$ or $(C\ctxholep{\upblue{t}},T,L)$, where $C\ctxholep{t} = v$, $T\in\{\resm,\resmtwo,\lpos\}^*$, and \emph{logs} $L$ and logged positions $l$ are defined by mutual induction as follows (please notice that $n\in\{0,1\}$ for !-depth 1 terms):

 The initial configuration is $(\downred{v},\varepsilon,\varepsilon)$.
-To define the computation-step function, we start by reusing all the rules of the almost purely affine IAM (Definition~\ref{def:apaiam}) except the $\downred{x}$-rule for let-bound $x$, and the one for !-boxes, adapting them so that they do not change the log $L$.
+To define the computation-step function, we start by reusing all the rules of the almost purely affine IAM (Definition~\ref{def:apaiam}), adapting them so that they do not change the log $L$, except the $\downred{x}$-rule for let-bound $x$, and the one for !-boxes.
 We then add the rules below, \emph{where $C_i$ ranges over contexts of depth $i\in\{0,1\}$} (as defined in \Cref{sec:lambda}) and $A\neq o$.
-Please notice that transition rules now depend also on the \emph{type} of the current subterm, indeed we have to distinguish between the ``almost'' and the ``depth-1'' exponentials:
+Please notice that transition rules now depend also on the \emph{type} of the current subterm, indeed we have to distinguish between the ``almost'' and the ``depth-1'' exponentials.
+They are depicted in \Cref{fig:d2s-paiam}.